Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Explanation:

-Numerical examples:
+Numerical example:

-Correct answer: b) 4 times
+Correct answer: b) 4x

 Calculation: